Surf's Up (album): Background

 Some of Rieley's earliest initiatives were to end the group's practice of wearing matching stage uniforms and to appoint Carl Wilson as the band's official leader.
 The group spent the majority of September and October rehearsing for upcoming concerts.
 On October 3, at the invitation of Van Dyke Parks, the band performed two sets at the eighth annual Big Sur Folk Festival in California to an audience of 6,000.
-According to music historian Keith Badman, the performances "help[ed] to establish the group's image in the eyes of the rock hierarchy, and they are subsequently 'rediscovered' as an important live act."
+According to music historian Keith Badman, the performances "help[ed] to establish the group's image in the eyes of the rock hierarchy, and they were subsequently 'rediscovered' as an important live act."
 Biographer David Leaf wrote that the concert inspired what was effectively an apologetic review from Rolling Stone co-founder Jann Wenner, who previously criticized the band for pulling out of the 1967 Monterey Pop Festival.
-A rumor circulated among news outlets who reported that Brian was then writing music with Parks for an upcoming Beach Boys television special, H-2-0.
+A rumor circulated among news outlets that Brian was then writing music with Parks for an upcoming Beach Boys television special, H-2-0.

-In early November, Brian temporarily rejoined the touring band in playing four dates at the Whisky a Go Go.
-The group had not played a concert in Los Angeles since 1966, while Brian had not performed with the touring group since early 1970, when he briefly filled in for Love.
-These performances served as a warm-up to the band's second major tour of the year, which lasted from November 19 to December 20, around the UK and Europe.
-Guitarist Ed Carter and keyboardist Daryl Dragon accompanied the band for this tour, along with supporting act the Flame.
-Reports from this period suggested that the group were planning to move from Los Angeles to Britain once their recording commitments were finished.
+In early November, Brian temporarily rejoined the touring band to play four dates at the Whisky a Go Go.
+The group had not played a concert in Los Angeles since 1966, while Brian had not performed with the touring group since early 1970, when he briefly filled in for Love..
+Guitarist Ed Carter and keyboardist Daryl Dragon accompanied the band on this tour, along with supporting act the Flame.
+Reports from this period suggested that the group was planning to move from Los Angeles to Britain once their recording commitments were finished.
 From January to early April 1971, they worked intermittently on their second album for Reprise.